Alejandratala/alejandratala.github.io/_posts/2020-09-17-Serverless-Applications.md

 layout: post
 ---

+In this blog post we will be exploring functions with the help of azure.
+I will be doing a simple HTTP trigger testing out adding two numbers and seeing just how to do that with the help of Azure Functions.

 ## What is Serverless and  what is FaaS?

 Serverless means that apps arent using a server, they are being stored in a cloud service, going serverless helps developers to build applications faster because the services using something like azure enables.